27

 from within the directory.
 The first line is the gem that many other blog posts leave out (and it assumes you’re using BASH)

-.
-Change that line to
+and change that line to

 JPEG_ROOT=libinclude( "/usr/local" )